FairportRobotics/ScoutingPASS/docs/Workshop Ideas.md

 Summary

+- Take time to think about your experience.
 - How was that workflow?
-- Take time to think about your experience.
-Put yourself in the shoes of a scouter and not as a programmer.
+- What were the most difficult steps?
 - What can we can do to improve or optimize the experience?